UnionOfRAD/manual/en/models/using-an-entity.md

 $posts = Posts::findAllByUsername('michael');
 ```

-Lithium also allows you to build custom finder methods to extend functionality.
+li3 also allows you to build custom finder methods to extend functionality.
 This is explained in more detail in the [Adding Functions to Models](adding-functions-to-models.md) page.

 ## Updating Entities
 The `update()` method allows you to update multiple records or documents with the given data, restricted by the given set of criteria (optional).